jellyfin/jellyfin.org/docs/general/installation/advanced/kubernetes.md

 - Helm 3.x installed
 - `kubectl` configured for your cluster
 - Sufficient storage for media and configuration
-- Ingress controller (nginx/traefik) for external access (required for this tutorial, see [official docs](https://github.com/jellyfin/jellyfin-helm/tree/master/charts/jellyfin) for alternatives)
+- Ingress controller (e.g. traefik) for external access (required for this tutorial, see [official docs](https://github.com/jellyfin/jellyfin-helm/tree/master/charts/jellyfin) for alternatives)

 ## Installation